yunkunrao/tendermint.com/content/blog/get-your-cryptocurrency-up-and-running-in-10-minutes.md

 Ansible](https://github.com/tendermint/tools/tree/master/ansible-tendermint)
 scripts to deploy Tendermint.

-mintnet-kubernetes - is nothing but a configuration file for [Kubernetes](https://kubernetes.io/).
+`mintnet-kubernetes` is a configuration file for [Kubernetes](https://kubernetes.io/).

 _Kubernetes is an open-source system for automating deployment, scaling, and